 - More than 1.2 million people in the U.S. are either living with or in remission today from a blood cancer.

 - Leukemias are the most common cancers in children and account for about 30% of all childhood cancers.

-- This year, an estimated 58,300 people are expected to die as a result of a blood cancer.
+- In 2017, an estimated 58,300 people are expected to die as a result of a blood cancer.

 With these cancers continuing to affect the lives of so many people, it’s important to understand the disease and what we can do to improve our chances of beating it.

 Here’s a list of seven facts you need to know about blood cancers.
 And make sure you read about lymphoma survivor Sarah Byrd, who says she owes her life to NFCR-funded scientist Dr. Curt Civin.

 1. Every three minutes, one person in the U.S. is diagnosed with a blood cancer.

 Blood cancers affect both children and adults and account for almost 10% of new cancer cases in the U.S. each year.
 That means approximately 172,910 people will be diagnosed with a blood cancer this year.
 Of these cases, 36% will be diagnosed with a leukemia, 47% with a lymphoma and 18% with myeloma.

 2. Survival rates have significantly improved in the last 20 years.